xuy50/ECE550_checkpoint1/README.md

 &emsp;&emsp;I use the verilog to design the ALU and simulate it in the Quartus.
 My AUL implements addition and subtraction for two 32-bits number.<br>

 &emsp;&emsp;For the ALU, there are 4 inputs and 4 outputs.
-Two input 32-bits numbers are 'data_operandA' and  'data_operandB' <br>
+Two input 32-bits numbers are `data_operandA` and  `data_operandB`, the ALU operation control code is `ctrl_ALUopcode`, which is used to identify and control operations.
+The input `ctrl_shiftamt` is used to get shift amount for SLL and SRA operations, which only needs to be used in SLL and SRA operations.<br>

 &emsp;&emsp;<br>